Post written in collaboration with Expedia.com. Pizza eaten by me.

 The deep dish pizza at Uno’s

 The personal size pizza looked so damn cute when it arrived at my table that it took me a good minute to commit to eating it rather than spiriting it away in a box and admiring it daily.
 When I eventually sunk my knife and fork into the pie I was both fascinated and excited to see an avalanche of tomato and cheese seep out.

 On first bite I was in heaven.
-The Chicago deep dish pizza is made with a shortcrust pastry that is closer to a pie than standard pizza dough and the buttery flakiness won my tastebuds over in one bite.
-The tomato sauce was thick and intense and would have been too close to tomato puree for me had it not been softened by the oozing cheese.
+The Chicago deep dish style pizza is made with a shortcrust pastry that is closer to a pie than standard pizza dough and the buttery flakiness won my tastebuds over in one bite.
+The tomato pizza sauce was thick and intense and would have been too close to tomato puree for me had it not been softened by the oozing cheese.